Last Updated: March 1, 2021

 Which Vaccines are being administered?

-Although we don’t know which vaccines we will receive, there are two vaccines currently approved by the FDA.
-The Pfizer-BioNTech Vaccine and the Moderna Vaccine.
-Both vaccines require two doses.
+Although we don’t know which vaccines we will receive, there are three vaccines currently approved by the FDA.
+The Pfizer-BioNTech Vaccine, the Moderna Vaccine, and the Johnson & Johnson Vaccine.
+Both Pfizer and Moderna vaccines require two doses.
+The Johnson & Johnson vaccine only requires one dose.

 - Pfizer-BioNTech Vaccine – 2-dose series, separated by 21 days, overall vaccine efficacy 95.0%